w3f/polkadot-wiki/docs/learn-staking.md

 To explain how rewards are paid to validators and nominators, we need to consider **validator pools**, where a validator pool consists of an elected validator together with the nominators backing it.

-(Note: if a nominator `n` with stake `s` backs several elected validators, say `k`, the NPoS election mechanism will split its stakes into pieces `s_1`, `s_2`, …, `s_k`, so that it backs validator `i` with stake `s_i`.
-In that case, nominator `n` will be rewarded essentially the same as if there were `k` nominators in different pools, each backing a single validator `i` with stake `s_i`).
+If a nominator `n` with stake `s` backs several elected validators, say `k`, the NPoS election mechanism will split its stakes into pieces `s_1`, `s_2`, …, `s_k`, so that it backs validator `i` with stake `s_i`.
+In that case, nominator `n` will be rewarded essentially the same as if there were `k` nominators in different pools, each backing a single validator `i` with stake `s_i`.

 For each validator pool, we keep a list of nominators with the associated stakes.

-The general rule for rewards across validator pools is that two validator pools get paid essentially the **same amount of DOT** for equal work, i.e. they are NOT paid proportional to the stakes in each pool.
+The general rule for rewards across validator pools is that two validator pools get paid essentially the **same amount of tokens** for equal work, i.e. they are NOT paid proportional to the stakes in each pool.
 There is a probabilistic component to staking rewards in the form of [era points](maintain-guides-validator-payout#era-points) and [tips](https://wiki.polkadot.network/docs/en/learn-transaction-fees#fee-calculation) but these should average out over time.

 Within a validator pool, a (configurable) percentage of the reward goes to pay the validator's commission fees and the remainder is paid **pro-rata** (i.e. proportional to stake) to the nominators and validator.
 Notice in particular that the validator is rewarded twice: once in commission fees for validating (if their commission rate is above 0%), and once for nominating itself with stake.

-To estimate the inflation rate and how many DOT you can get each month as a nominator or validator, you can use this [tool](https://www.stakingrewards.com/earn/polkadot/calculate) as a reference and play around with it by changing some parameters (e.g. how many days you would like to stake with your DOT, provider fees, compound rewards, etc.) to have a better estimate.
+To estimate the inflation rate and how many tokens you can get each month as a nominator or validator, you can use this [tool](https://www.stakingrewards.com/earn/polkadot/calculate) as a reference and play around with it by changing some parameters (e.g. how many days you would like to stake with your DOT, provider fees, compound rewards, etc.) to have a better estimate.
 Even though it may not be entirely accurate since staking participation is changing dynamically, it works well as an indicator.

 ### 4. Rewards Mechanism

 We highlight two features of this payment scheme.
-The first is that since validator pools are paid the same regardless of stake level, pools with less stake will generally pay more to nominators per-DOT than pools with more stake.
+The first is that since validator pools are paid the same regardless of stake level, pools with less stake will generally pay more to nominators per-token than pools with more stake.

 We thus give nominators an economic incentive to gradually shift their preferences to lower staked validators that gain a sufficient amount of reputation.
 The reason for this is that we want the stake across validator pools to be as evenly distributed as possible, to avoid a concentration of power among a few validators.

 In the long term, we expect all validator pools to have similar levels of stake, with the stake being higher for higher reputation validators (meaning that a nominator that is willing to risk more by backing a validator with a low reputation will get paid more).

 The following example should clarify the above.
 For simplicity, we have the following assumptions: